Chinoiseries derives from the French word chinois, meaning “Chinese”, or “after the Chinese taste”.

 One Chinese saying goes, 'Cheongsam is practical enough for the kitchen but presentable for the living room.'

-'It Girl' Jenny Walton has a wardrobe of stunning Chinese jackets to be reckoned with!
-The svelte Fashion Director and Illustrator at the Satorialist, shows how to look immaculately 'put together' while keeping it simple with her ensemble.
+'It Girl' Jenny Walton has a collection of stunning Chinese jackets to be reckoned with!
+The svelte ex-Fashion Director and Illustrator at the Satorialist, shows how to look immaculately 'put together' while keeping it simple with her ensemble.

 Follow her lead with clean lines, textures and pleats.
-Add current pieces such as this seasons footwear and similar tones to emulate elegance yet a street style quirky look.
-Her pairing of vintage and current pieces brings her to muse status at Painted Bird.
+Add current pieces such as seasonal footwear and similar tones to emulate elegance yet a street style quirky look.
+Her pairing of vintage and current pieces brings her to muse status at Painted Bird Vintage.

 There's no age limit for fashion appropriateness or interpretation either!